 Did you know that I minored in Linguistics in college?
 Not that a linguistic minor makes me any sort of expert on language or anything, but it does mean that I really love language and that all of its intricacies absolutely fascinate me.
 As a Vocal Performance major, I was required to study the diction of English, Latin, Italian, French and German, plus take the 101 level class in at least 3 of those languages (well, not English).
 So I took Latin 101, Italian 101, and German 101.
 You’ll notice that French is the one I left out, and consequently, my French diction suffers for it.

 And now I’m rambling.
 But the point is, I really love learning about language, and so I really loved reviewing John McWhorter’s latest book: What Language Is(And What It Isn’t, and What It Could Be).
-I am embarrassed to admit that I hadn’t read any of his previous books, although I have wanted to.
 I gulped this one down in less than a day, much of it during opera rehearsals, and I loved how many other singers came up to me and told me that they’d read either The Power of Babel or Our Magnificent Bastard Tongue and loved it.
-I wasn’t surprised, because opera singers generally have a pretty vested interest in language (see first paragraph of post), and now those two books are on my definite to read list, even though our little library has neither.
+I wasn’t surprised, because opera singers generally have a pretty vested interest in language (see first paragraph of post), and now those two books are on my definite to-read list, even though our little library has neither.

 This book focuses on the fact that English is actually an abnormal language because it is simpler than most.
 The reason being is that so many adults who are not native English speakers have had to learn it, and that changed the language drastically.
 And I’m not talking about immigrants from the 20th century, or even the 18th and 19th centuries.
 More like the Vikings conquering England.
 Or the French.
 Many of the Indo-European languages are more simplified for this reason.
 He then goes on to explain how language evolves, and how it becomes complicated.
 He uses the word IDIOM to illustrate this: Language is Ingrown, Disheveled, Intricate, Oral and Mixed.

 Some of my favorite points from the book focused on the evolution of language.
 Language is constantly evolving, much to the chagrin of some purists.
-Consider these two passages concerning such evolution and particularly the usage of “lay” and “lie” (sorry Helena and Annette….):
+Consider these two passages concerning such evolution and particularly the usage of the words lay and lie.

 “We tell people they have ‘made a mistake’ in saying I was just laying there because one is to use lie in such a context, laying being something you exert.
 If it was good enough for Anglo-Saxon shepherds, then it should be good enough for us.
 And then meanwhile we hear younger people saying He’s all… instead of He said… and wince at this intrusive ‘slang,’ which ‘isn’t right’ because, well, it wasn’t familiar to the people who used to keep lie and lay separate?
 That Shakespeare spoke a different English from Chaucer is considered luscious.
 That people fifty years from now might speak slightly differently from us is considered a herald to the demise of civilization as we know it.”